javiervela/javiervela.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 👨‍💻 Data Scientist at the Pyrenean Institute of Ecology (IPE-CSIC), where I specialize in 🧠 Natural Language Processing (NLP) methods applied to 🌍 climate science.
-My research focuses on using 🤖 large language models (LLMs) to analyze and extract structured information from unstructured textual data, particularly news articles that report on extreme weather events and their societal impacts.
+🎓 I'm a PhD Student in 💻 Computer Science at Worcester Polytechnic Institute (WPI), where I specialize in ⚛️ Distributed Quantum Computing and Quantum Cloud technologies.

-I have a background in 💻 computer engineering and systems engineering, along with professional experience in 🔐 DevSecOps and ☁️ cloud environments.
-I am currently pursuing a 🎓 Master's in Artificial Intelligence Research with a specialization in 📊 Data Science.
+I have a background in 👨‍💻 Computer Science and Engineering, blending industry experience in 🔐 DevSecOps and ☁️ cloud environments with academic research in 🧠 NLP and 🤖 LLMs.
+At the 🏔️ Pyrenean Institute of Ecology (IPE-CSIC), I applied these methods to extract structured information from 🌍 climate-related news.
+I'm currently pursuing a 🎓 Master's in Artificial Intelligence Research with a specialization in 📊 Data Science.

 Outside of research, I like to stay active by 🏃‍♂️ exercising regularly, playing ♟️ chess, exploring new technologies, and spending time outdoors 🌳 with friends, especially when it leads to good conversations.